-The federal government has renamed the Gas Tax Fund to the Canada Community-Building Fund (CCBF).
-This name change better reflects the program’s evolution and does not alter or modify its objectives or requirements.
-Over the coming months, we will update program documents to reflect this change.
+The federal government has changed the name of the Gas Tax Fund to the Canada Community-Building Fund (CCBF).
+This name change reflects the program’s evolution and does not alter or modify its objectives or requirements.

 The federal CCBF (formerly the federal Gas Tax Fund) was part of the federal Budget 2014, and runs from 2014 to 2024.

 The CCBF provides predictable, long-term, stable funding for Canadian municipalities to help build and revitalize public infrastructure while creating jobs and long-term prosperity.